Allegheny Creek

 Allegheny Creek is an 11.3 mi tributary of the Schuylkill River in Berks County, Pennsylvania in the United States.

+The origin of Allegheny Creek is Green Hills Lake in the community of Green Hills.
 Allegheny Creek joins the Schuylkill River at the village of Gibraltar.

 It is crossed by the Allegheny Aqueduct, built as part of the Schuylkill Canal in 1824.